Taal Volcano: Death toll

 The eruption of the volcano claimed a reported 1100 lives and injured 199, although it is assumed that more perished than the official records show.
 The seven barangays that existed on the island previous to the eruption were completely wiped out.
-Post mortem examination of the victims seemed to show that practically all had died of scalding by hot steam or hot mud, or both.
+Post mortem examination of the victims seemed to show that practically all had died of scalding by hot steam and/or hot mud.
 The devastating effects of the blast reached the west shore of the lake, where a number of villages were also destroyed.
 702 cattle were killed and 543 nipa houses destroyed.
 Crops suffered from the deposit of ashes that fell to a depth of almost half an inch in places near the shore of the lake.

 Aftermath

 Volcano Island sank between 1 and 3 meters as a result of the eruption.
 It was also found that the southern shore of Lake Taal sank because of the eruption.
 No evidences of lava could be discovered anywhere, nor have geologists been able to trace any visible records of a lava flow having occurred at any time on the volcano during the eruption.
 Another peculiarity of the geologic aspects of Taal is the fact that no sulphur has been found on the volcano.
 The yellow deposits and encrustations noticeable in the crater and its vicinity are iron salts, according to chemical analysis.
 A slight smell of sulfur was perceptible at the volcano, which came from the gases that escaped from the crater.

 Great changes took place in the crater after the eruption.
 Before 1911, the crater floor was higher than Taal lake and had several separate openings in which there were lakes of different colors.
 There was a green lake, a yellow lake, a red lake and some holes filled with hot water from which steam issued.
 Many places were covered with a shaky crust of volcanic material, full of crevices, which was always hot and on which it was rather dangerous to walk.
 Immediately after the explosion, the various colored lakes had disappeared and in their place was one large lake, about ten feet below the level of the lake surrounding the island.
 The crater lake gradually rose to the level of the water in Taal Lake.
 Popular opinions after the creation of the lake held that the presence of the water in the crater cooled off the material below and thus lessened the chances of an explosion or the extinction of the volcano.
 This explanation has since been rejected by experts.
 The subsequent eruptions in 1965 and successive activity came from a new eruptive center, Mount Tabaro.

 Ten years after the eruption, no changes in the general outline of the island could be discerned from a distance.
 On the island, however, many changes were noted.
 The vegetation had increased; great stretches that were formerly barren and covered with white ashes and cinders became covered with vegetation.